Judge demands ICE better explain why it won't release kids

-US Immigration and Customs Enforcement has come under fire for allegedly asking parents in custody if they would allow their children to be released without them.
-Parents at all three facilities — one in Pennsylvania and two in Texas — were called into short meetings and asked if there were sponsors available to care for their children, lawyers who represent the families reported that late last week.
+US Immigration and Customs Enforcement have come under fire for allegedly asking parents in custody if they would allow their children to be released without them.
+Parents at all three facilities one in Pennsylvania and two in Texas were called into short meetings and asked if there were sponsors available to care for their children, lawyers, who represent the families reported that late last week.
 They were then asked to sign a form.

 ICE has declined to release the form.
 Gee wrote that she didn't find that ICE officially sought to get those formal waivers, but that officers' conversations with detained parents "caused confusion and unnecessary emotional upheaval and did not appear to serve the agency's legitimate purpose of making continuous individualized inquiries regarding efforts to release minors."
 While some parents reported slightly different details, the lawyers said they broadly believed they were being asked to choose between staying in custody with their children or letting their children leave.